jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 In hindsight, there was no single major flaw with my initial PPO implementation, but rather many small tricks and optimizations that were missing.
 The purpose of this post is to enumerate these tricks and provide references to code where they are implemented.
 Some of these things you really only need to worry about if you decide to write an RL algorithm from scratch, as most implementations will already include them.
 However, knowing of their existence will enable you to debug more effictively and make changes more intelligently.
 They are roughly ordered in descending order of importance.

 Different RL implementations will include a slightly different set of tricks.
-As evidence of their importance, check out this figure (below) from [Deep RL that matters](https://arxiv.org/pdf/1709.06560.pdf).
+As evidence of their importance, check out this figure (below) from the paper [Deep Reinforcement Learning that Matters](https://arxiv.org/pdf/1709.06560.pdf).
 The authors show empirically that different popular implementions of the same RL algorithm differ significantly in performance on standard RL benchmarks, even when controlling for hyperparameters and network architecture.

 <!-- (They also expose a similar sensitivity to hyperparameters, network architecture, random seed, reward scale, and choice of environment -- RL is very finicky). -->